There has always been lots of press about leaders; a veritable serpent of column inches that detail their famous – and sometimes infamous exploits.

 Cogito, ergo sum – Decartes

 That French philosopher and mathematician was attempting to prove his existence by implying his thinking substantiated his being.
 At that time, there was little thought given to different types of thinking.

-Today, much is made of thinking skills: critical thinking, strategic thinking and situational thinking among them.
+Today, much is made of thinking skills: strategic thinking, situational thinking and critical thinking among them.

 There is a push in academia to help students in their earliest years to develop such thinking skills; skills that leaders of all stripes have long been using to think their way out of anything from conflict management to improving team performance.

 In this table, we highlight particularly useful pages to practise your thinking skills.

 |Wabisabi||https://wabisabistore.com||Lots of thinking and team building exercises|

 |The Balance Careers||www.thebalancecareers.com||a search for 'thinking skills' will yield many articles and activities to strengthen thinking skills|